webbananaunite/overlayNetwork/README.md

 5) Tap Add Package Button on DownRight.
 6) Make Sure there Added blocks library in Project - Frameworks, Libraries and Embeded Content.
 7) Make Sure there Added The BlockChain Library Suite(blocks and overlayNetwork libraries) at Package Dependencies in Project Navigator in Xcode.
-8) Modify {bootnodes} to First Booting Device's IP depending your local network in overlayNetwork/Domain/Dht.swift l.227
+8) At First, a Simulator / Device must run as Boot Node.
-* Alpha Version cause Runnable in Your Local Network Only.
+   For App run as Boot Node, Set {RunAsBootNode} as Run Argument / Environment Variable on Edit Scheme on Xcode.
 9) Xcode Build and Install Devices or Simulators.
-10) Open App and Tap "生体認証" Button.
+10) Open App and Tap "Join blocks Network" Button.
 11) Wait Around 8 min. up to Done Initialize DHC table.
 ### Carthage
 - $ cd your project directory